-conference match-ups against perennial powers Connecticut, Vanderbilt, North Carolina State, Notre Dame, Kansas, Iowa State, Nebraska, Texas Tech and Colorado among others.
+A Daugherty coaching philosophy has always been that to be the best you must play the best.
+Over the last nine years, he has set the Huskies in non-conference match-ups against perennial powers Baylor, Connecticut, Vanderbilt, North Carolina State, Notre Dame, Kansas, Iowa State, Nebraska, Texas Tech and Colorado among others.
 Year in and year out, Washington faces top competition from around the country, both at home and on the road.

 Daugherty is a 1977 graduate of Ohio State University where he was a starter on the basketball team from 1975 through 1977.
-He posted a career scoring average of 7.4 points and 3.5 rebounds per game while shooting 42 percent from the field.
-He dished out 120 assists while making 33 starts in 53 career games for the Buckeyes.

 He was Ohio State's defensive player of the year in 1976.
-His best collegiate game was an 18-point performance in Ohio State's disheartening 66-64 loss to eventual national champion and undefeated Indiana
+His best collegiate game was an 18-point performance in Ohio State's disheartening 66-64 loss to eventual national champion and undefeated Indiana.